dstackai/dstack/docs/docs/guides/tasks.md

     If there is no pre-built image, the `dstack run` command will build it and upload it to the storage.
 If the pre-built image is already available, the `dstack run` command will reuse it.

-For more details on the syntax of `.dstack.yml`, refer to the [Reference](../../reference/dstack.yml).

 ## Profiles